Have you been in therapy before and felt like you haven't made enough progress?

 At DCTC, we pride ourselves on maintaining your privacy.
 NO ONE sees your results except the clinician administering your test and your psychotherapist at DCTC.
 If you would like for us to send your results to your psychiatrist or release a copy of your results to you, we will gladly do that.
-Your results do not go into any sort of "database" and no one, including your employer, military personnel, family members, licensing boards, etc... will ever have access to this information unless we are subpoena'd by a court of law or you sign a release of information form giving us direct permission to release your results to a specific entity or person.
+Your results do not go into any sort of "database" and no one, including your employer, military personnel, family members, or licensing boards will ever have access to this information unless we are subpoenaed by a court of law or you sign a release of information form giving us direct permission to release your results to a specific entity or person.

 MMPI- Adult Version

-The Minnesota Multiphasic Personality Inventory (MMPI) is a psychological test that assesses personality traits and psychopathology.
-It is the most widely used psychometric test of adult personality and psychopathology.
+The Minnesota Multiphasic Personality Inventory (MMPI) is a test that assesses personality traits and psychopathology.
+It is the most widely used test of adult personality and psychopathology.
 The MMPI-2 is a protected psychological instrument, meaning it can only be administered by trained professionals so you cannot find the test online.
 While it is commonly administered by a computer nowadays, it still requires an interview with a clinician who is doing the testing.
 After the computer scores the test results, the psychologist writes up a report interpreting the test results in the context of the person's history and current psychological concerns.

 The MMPI is primarily intended to test people who are suspected of having mental health or other clinical issues.
 The version of the MMPI that DCTC uses is the MMPI-2, which has 567 true/false questions.
 There is a shorter, revised version however, the MMPI-2 has a large research base that we feel more comfortable with.